 - Our typical age range for lung transplant is 18-63, however we have transplanted patients as young as 16 and up to the age of 65.
 Candidacy is determined on a case-by-case basis.

-- Because of the fragility of the lung, the survival rates for lung transplant patients are not as good as for solid organ transplants, with a five-year survival rate of about 50-60%.
+- Because of the fragility of the lung, the survival rates for lung transplant patients are not as good as for other solid organ transplants, with a five-year survival rate of about 50-60%.
 The biggest limiting factor in lung transplant is having enough suitable lung donors.

 Lung Transplant Research Studies